GraniteCityGearheads3244/LimeLight_Library_Example/README.md

 # Java Instructions

 ## Manual Install
-* Copy the `oi.limelightvision.limelight.frc.LimeLight` package into your `src/main/java` folder.
+* Copy the `oi.limelightvision.limelight.frc` package into your `src/main/java` folder.

 ## Usage
 Make a new instance of the driver, and use it however you like.
 For example: